-A College-provided e-mail account shall be an official means of communication with students, faculty, and staff of Augsburg College.
-Students, faculty, and staff are responsible for all information sent to them via the College-provided e-mail account.
+A University-provided e-mail account shall be an official means of communication with students, faculty, and staff of Augsburg University.
+Students, faculty, and staff are responsible for all information sent to them via the University-provided e-mail account.
 Students should regularly check their e-mail account.
 If a student, faculty or staff member chooses to forward their Augsburg e-mail, they are responsible for all information and attachments sent to the forwarded e-mail account.
 Students will also receive official notices via the A-Mail online publication and should routinely review the A-Mail.
-Day College students will also receive notices through the student campus mail system (student campus box) and should check their campus mailbox regularly.
+Day University students may also receive notices through the student campus mail system (student campus box) and should check their campus mailbox regularly.

 Will I have a campus mailbox?

 All residential students will get a campus box assigned to them when they first become a residential student.
 They will keep this campus box for all the years they live on campus.
 An email notification will be sent to new residents with the campus box number shortly before the start of fall semester.
 Commuter students can request a campus box if they wish; request from Mailroom staff 10 AM – 1 PM at the Mailroom or the Copy/Mail Supervisor in the Copy Center anytime it is open.

 Boxes are not locked, but we encourage students to lock them with a padlock available for rent from the Mailroom, $2/year (personal locks are not allowed).
 Marking of the outside of the campus box is not allowed.

 Box numbers can be found on Inside Augsburg using the Directory Search function.

 Have a question about campus mailboxes?
 Check with the Copy/Mail Supervisor in the Copy Center, lower level Christensen Center.

 What do I do if I experience or see discrimination or bias?